hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 First of all, the exact procedure for scaling residual branches is only meaningful for architectures that include (some sort of) skip connections.
 In general, it is not possible to apply the ideas behind NF-ResNets to get rid of BN layers in arbitrary architectures.
-Furthermore, NF-ResNets still rely on normalisation methods to attain good performance &mdash; in contrast to what their name might suggest.
+Furthermore, NF-ResNets still rely on normalization methods to attain good performance &mdash; in contrast to what their name might suggest.
-[Brock et al. (2021a)](#brock21characterizing) emphasise that they effectively do away with _activation normalisation_, but they do rely on an adaptation of Weight Normalisation to replace BN.
+[Brock et al. (2021a)](#brock21characterizing) emphasise that they effectively do away with _activation normalization_, but they do rely on an adaptation of Weight Normalization to replace BN.
-In this sense, it is arguable whether NF-ResNets are truly normaliser-free.
+In this sense, it is arguable whether NF-ResNets are truly normalizer-free.
 Finally, some of the problems with BN are not resolved or reintroduced when building competitive NF-ResNets.
-E.g., there are still differences between training and testing when using plain dropout regularisation, CWN still introduces a certain computational overhead during training, etc.
+E.g., there are still differences between training and testing when using plain dropout regularization, CWN still introduces a certain computational overhead during training, etc.

 ### Insights

 In the end, an NF-ResNet can be interpreted as consisting of different components that model parts of what BN normally does.
 For example, the $\alpha$ scaling factor used in NF-ResNets obviously models the division by the standard deviation of BN.
-It is also easy to see that the implicit regularisation that is attributed to BN can be replaced by explicit regularisation schemes.
+It is also easy to see that the implicit regularization that is attributed to BN can be replaced by explicit regularization schemes.
 Furthermore, the mean subtraction in BN is practically implemented by means of the weight centring in CWN.
 Also, the scale-invariance of the weights of BN is re-introduced through CWN.
 The input scale-invariance that BN introduces in each layer, on the other hand, is lost when using CWN.
 When considering the entire residual branch (or network), however, $\alpha$ does enable some sort of scale-invariance for the entirety of this branch (or network).
-Finally, the affine transformation after the normalisation in BN is modelled by scaling the result of CWN.
+Finally, the affine transformation after the normalization in BN is modelled by scaling the result of CWN.
 Note that the affine shift does not need to be modelled explicitly, since CWN does not annihilate the regular bias parameters of the layers it acts upon, in contrast to BN.

 Although the effects of BN on the forward pass seem to be modelled quite well by NF-ResNets, the effects on the backward pass seem to be largely ignored by [Brock et al. (2021a)](#brock21characterizing).